LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models: Real Data Experiments

 \paragraph{Results}

 The regression and classification results are shown in Tables \ref{tab:regression_dataset_results_rmse} and \ref{tab:classification_dataset_results}, respectively.
 Our LIT-LVM approach achieves superior accuracy over the suite of datasets for both tasks, and by a large margin on some datasets, such as \texttt{nyc\_taxi\_green} for regression and \texttt{clean\_2} for classification.
-As we observed in the simulation experiments, our proposed LIT-LVM approach achieves the highest gains compared to elastic net (with interactions) on datasets with high $p^2/n$ ratios, including \texttt{superconduct} for regression and \texttt{fri\_c4\_1000\_100} for classification.
+As we observed in the simulation experiments, our proposed LIT-LVM approach achieves the highest gains compared to elastic net with interactions on datasets with high $p^2/n$ ratios (shown in Tables \ref{tab:regression_datasets} and \ref{tab:classification_datasets} in Section \ref{sec:supp_data_description}), including \texttt{superconduct} for regression and \texttt{fri\_c4\_1000\_100} for classification.
 This also agrees with well-known results for other regularization methods such as elastic net, where the benefit is mainly achieved when the ratio $p/n$ approaches or exceeds 1.
 With the inclusion of $\binom{p}{2}$ interaction terms, it is the ratio $p^2/n$ that is important.
-We also note that, without the structured regularization of LIT-LVM, interaction terms can often hurt the accuracy of a linear predictor, as shown by classification datasets such as \texttt{hill-valley}, where elastic net (no interactions) far exceeds the accuracy with interactions.
+We also note that, without the structured regularization of LIT-LVM, interaction terms can often hurt the accuracy of a linear predictor, as shown by classification datasets such as \texttt{hill-valley}, where elastic net without interactions far exceeds the accuracy with interactions.
+Such results were also observed by \citet{bien2013lasso} in their experiments comparing elastic net without interactions, with interactions, and hierarchical lasso.
+We find that the hierarchical lasso's prediction accuracy is generally in between that of elastic net with and without interactions, as one might expect.
+The weak heredity assumption provides a stronger regularization compared to elastic net with interactions, which allows hierarchical lasso to perform better, but not as well as LIT-LVM, on datasets with high $p^2/n$ ratios.
+On all datasets, we find that our proposed optimization procedure for LIT-LVM converges, as shown in Section \ref{sec:supp_convergence}.

 Additionally, we find that FMs are not competitive with our proposed LIT-LVM approach in accuracy, despite having higher latent dimension up to $d=50$ tuned by grid search, compared to LIT-LVM with fixed $d=2$.
 We believe that this is due to its assumption that the interaction terms have an exact low rank structure, rather than an approximate one as in LIT-LVM.
 A comparison of LIT-LVM and FM for varying $d$ is provided in Section \ref{sec:fms_openml}.